anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw3.md

 ## Building your code with Maven

-Like Assignment #1, this project structure uses Maven, so you can use the following commands (in the VS Code terminal) to execute your code **(note that you must be in the top-level folder `maze_solver` for these commands to work)**:
+Like Assignment #1, this project structure uses Maven, so you can use the following commands (in the VS Code terminal) to execute your code **(note that you must be in the top-level folder `MazeSolver` for these commands to work)**:

 * `mvn test` runs the tests that we provided (see below)